An interview with daniel

 I'm essentially removing all of the guess work from a person's diet and lifestyle, I'm helping them discover exactly what type of diet they should be on based on the latest available science.

-These highly targeted programmes help people to optimise their health, help them manage their health concerns more effectively and help ensure that they are giving their body the nutrition it needs to functional at an optimal level.
+These highly targeted programmes help people to optimise their health, manage their health concerns more effectively and help ensure that they are giving their body the nutrition it needs to functional at an optimal level.

 Does everyone who comes to see you do testing?

 No. Some people just want to know how to make basic changes to their diet.
 If someone is healthy and doesn't really want to know the perfect diet for their body, then there are some basic recommendations that can help them optimise their health.

 When someone has a health concern then testing becomes important as it gives me information about their body, information that I can't get from simply asking them questions.

 Testing is ideal for people who have a health condition and want to look at everything that may be causing a problem and also for people who want to be on the best diet that science can give them.

 Increasingly people are interested in the anti-ageing, rejuvenation and disease prevention, and with testing we are able to put someone on a diet that completely fine tunes their body and provides them with highly targeted nutritional and dietary support.

 Do people need to follow the programme all of the time to get the benefits of it?